simplygenius/atmos/README.md

 atmos -e dev container deploy -c services <service_name>
 ```

-The atmos aws scaffold also sets up a user named deployer, with restricted permissions sufficient to do the deploy.
-Add the [key/secret](https://github.com/simplygenius/atmos-recipes/blob/master/aws/scaffold/recipes/atmos-permissions.tf#L159)) to the environment for your CI to get your CI to auto deploy on successful build.
+The atmos aws scaffold also sets up a user named _deployer_, with restricted permissions sufficient to do the deploy.
+Add the [key/secret](https://github.com/simplygenius/atmos-recipes/blob/master/aws/scaffold/recipes/atmos-permissions.tf#L159) to the environment for your CI to get your CI to auto-deploy on successful build.

 ```
 AWS_ACCESS_KEY_ID=<deployer_key> AWS_SECRET_ACCESS_KEY=<deployer_secret> atmos -e <env_based_on_branch> container deploy -c services <service_name>